 Constrained HL7 Tables

 Refer to the LRI guide for the HL7 tables that are constrained by it.
-This section describe the additional HL7 table constraints for this guide. , The tables in the sections below are as specified in the HL7 Version 2.5.1 Standard, except as noted :
+These sections describe the additional HL7 table constraints for this guide.
+The tables in the sections below are as specified in the HL7 Version 2.5.1 Standard, except as noted :

-HL7 Table 0078- Interpretation Codes. ( Abnormal Flag) is pre-adopted from HL7 Version 2.7.1
+HL7 Table 0078- Interpretation Codes ( Abnormal Flag) is pre-adopted from HL7 Version 2.7.1

 HL7 Table 0834-MIME Types is pre-adopted from HL7 Version 2.7.1.

-The following sections details only the additional constraints to the LRI constrainted HL7 tables.
-Where Segments are defined by The LRI guide specific attributes that have been further constrained are underlined.
+The following sections detail only the additional constraints to the LRI constrained HL7 tables.
+Where Segments are defined by the LRI guide specific attributes that have been further constrained are underlined.

 HL7 TABLE 0065 – SPECIMEN ACTION CODE (V2.7.1)

-Refer to LRI.
+Refer to LRI section 4.7.1.

 HL7 TABLE 0076 – MESSAGE TYPE (V2.5.1)

-Refer to LRI
+Refer to LRI section 4.7.2

 HL7 Table 0078 – Interpretation Codes (V2.7.1)